US eases curbs on Huawei; founder says clampdown underestimates Chinese firm

 U.S. firms could lose up to US$56.3 billion in export sales over five years from stringent export controls on technologies involving Huawei or otherwise, the Information Technology & Innovation Foundation said in a report.
 Missed opportunities threatened as many as 74,000 jobs, the foundation said.

-(Reporting by Karen Freifeld in New York, David Shepardson in Washington and Brenda Goh in Shanghai; Additional reporting by Diane Bartz in Washington and Angela Moon, Ryan Woo, Cate Cadell and Lusha Zhang in Beijing; Editing by Christopher Cushing, Sayantani Ghosh and Himani Sarkar)
+(Reporting by Karen Freifeld in New York, David Shepardson in Washington and Brenda Goh in Shanghai; Additional reporting by Diane Bartz in Washington, Angela Moon, Ryan Woo, Cate Cadell and Lusha Zhang in Beijing, Supantha Mukherjee in Bengaluru; Editing by Christopher Cushing, Sayantani Ghosh, Himani Sarkar and Arun Koyyur)